Endmember Extraction from Hyperspectral Images Using Self-Dictionary Approach with Linear Programming: Experiments

-First, let us examine the results for Urban with $\phi = 0.4$ and $\omega = 0.1$.
-Under the setting of $\phi$ and $\omega$, there were $2955$ pixels $\a_i$ ($3\%$ for total number of pixels) satisfying $\rho(i; \phi) \le \omega$.
-We removed all of those pixels.
-Table \ref{Tab: exp 3 - table of MRSA} summarizes the MRSA values for each endmember given in (\ref{Eq: MRSA for reference signatures}) and their averages given in (\ref{Eq: Ave MRSA for reference signatures}).
-We can see from the table that the MRSA values of EEHT-C are smaller than those of the other algorithms, except in the case of Roof 2.
-It suggests that we should use EEHT-C rather than EEHT-A, -B for Urban.
-As for computational time, EEHT-A, -B, -C took about 10 hours, while the other algorithms finished within a few seconds.
+Table \ref{Tab: exp 3 - table of MRSA} summarizes the MRSA values for each endmember and their averages (i.e., the MRSA scores).
+We can see from the table that the MRSA values of EEHT-C are smaller than those of the other methods, except in the case of Roof 2.
+Regarding computational time, EEHT-A, -B, and -C each took approximately 10 hours.

-To assess the effectiveness of EEHT-C further, we computed abundance maps by using the estimated endmember signatures as well as the ground truth by using the reference signatures.
-Figure 6 in the supplemental material displays them.
-We can see that the abundance maps obtained by EEHT-C are similar to those obtained by the reference signatures except Roof 2.
+To assess the effectiveness of EEHT-C further, we computed abundance maps by solving problem (\ref{Prob: abundance computation}) using the estimated endmember signatures, and compared them with the ground truth derived from the reference signatures.
+Figure \ref{Fig: exp 3 - abundance maps} displays the resulting maps.
+We can see that the abundance maps obtained by EEHT-C are similar to those obtained by the reference signatures, except Roof 2.
+In addition, we quantitatively evaluated the accuracy of the abundance maps.
+Let $\hat{\h}_1, \ldots, \hat{\h}_n \in \Real^r$ be the abundance vectors estimated by the methods, and let $\h_1, \ldots, \h_n \in \Real^r$ be the corresponding ground truth vectors derived from the reference signatures.
+The root-mean-square error (RMSE) of the abundance fractions is defined as: